transp-or/pedestrian-control-simulator/README.md

 ```

 ### Graph specification file ###
-The graph is composed of two collections.
-The first is the collection of zones, and the second is the collection
+The graph is composed of many collections.
+The structure is similar to the previous example for the physical walls
-of connections between the zones.
+defining the infrastructure.
 Alongside the graph specification, the possible management strategies are also
 defined.
 These can be empty if no management strategy is passed.
 The zones are defined as follows:

 * name: unique name of the zone